Babalion/tweezer-dynamics/README.md

 - [ ]  Estimate errors of observables
 - [ ]  Add dissipative processes like radiative decay, dephasing etc.
 - [ ]  Specify different potentials for trapped and anti-trapped Rydberg atoms.
 Excited Rydberg atoms are less or even anti-trapped compared to well trapped ground-states.
 Not relevant, if traps are off.
 Maybe do Quench dynamics?
-- [ ] Do simulation with exact calculated pair-potential out of i.e.
+- [ ] Do simulation with exact calculated pair-potential out of i.e. pairinteraction